-The risks of hysterectomy for the majority of women are not something they have to be aware of and their hysterectomy will a liberating experience.
+The risks of hysterectomy for the majority of women are not something they have to be aware of and their hysterectomy will be a liberating experience.
 They will go on to lead perfectly normal lives after they have recovered.
-However for a small number of women the reverse may be true and we have listed a number of risks of hysterectomy and other possible hysterectomy complications which may be experienced by some women.
+However, for a small number of women, the reverse may be true and we have listed a number of risks of hysterectomy and other possible hysterectomy complications which may be experienced by some women.

-You can find more information about each of them by following the links provided.
+You can find more information about some of them by following the links provided.

 - Stress incontinence or other urinary symptoms

-- Damage to the urethra and bowel, this may be more prevalent if the cervix is removed due to their proximity
+- Damage to the urethra and bowel may be more prevalent if the cervix is removed due to their proximity

 - Vaginal vault prolapse

 - Depression after hysterectomy

 - Haematoma (a collection of blood under the wound)

 - Has been known to trigger arthritis, but the reason is unknown

 - Incisional hernia after hysterectomy